TheDreigon/JavaInterviewCalendarAPI/README.md

 * Enter your Postman workspace
-* Enter the API Endpoint where it says, “Enter request URL” (you can create a new request by clicking the "+" sign at the top, near "Search Postman"), select the desired method (GET, POST, PUT, DELETE) for that request, and fill any needed parameter and Body payload (type is "raw: JSON" and the Calendar object currently only has two properties - `"name":"String"` and `"description":"String"`)
+* Enter the API Endpoint where it says, “Enter request URL” (you can create a new request by clicking the "+" sign at the top, near "Search Postman"), select the desired method (GET, POST, PUT, DELETE) for that request, and fill any needed parameter and Body payload (type is "raw: JSON" and the Calendar object (temporary example entity) currently only has two editable properties - `"name": "String"` and `"description": "String"`)
 * Click Send and verify the result

 You can even create request collections (left tab) based on the HTTP requests you want to save.